pitt-crc/user-manual/docs/getting-started/access_avd.md

 *   **Client** -- this is your computer or internet-connected device
 *   **Access Portal** -- one of several remote servers used to submit jobs to the high performance computing clusters or to perform data management operations
-*   **CRC Ecosystem** -- the total footprint of the CRC infrastructure, including high performance computing clusters, data storage systems, networking equipment, and software
+*   **CRCD Ecosystem** -- the total footprint of the CRC infrastructure, including high performance computing clusters, data storage systems, networking equipment, and software
 *   **Azure Virtual Desktop** -- A cloud-based Windows Remote Desktop that has a direct connection to PittNet